-Feedback from customers (and the public at large) are captured in HBPH's Customer Feedback Management System or "CFMS" to ensure that each is logged and monitored for action and resolution in a timely manner.
+Complaints and feedback from customers (and the public at large) are captured in HBPH's Customer Feedback Management System or "CFMS" to ensure that each is logged and monitored for action and resolution in a timely manner.

-Complaint handling turnaround time is based on whether the complaint is determined to be simple or complex; however, the process followed by the Customer Relations Team ("CRT") in handling both complaint types remains the same: (1) Initial Handling; (2) Investigation; (3) Acknowledgement; and (4) Final Reply.
+Complaint handling turnaround time is based on whether the complaint is determined to be simple or complex; however, the process followed by the Customer Relations Team ("CRT") in handling both complaint types remains the same: (1) Identification and Recording; (2) Investigation; (3) Communication; (4) Resolution; and (5) Remedial Action.